Hydrologic Reference Stations

 - Runoff Rate

 The percentage of rainfall volume that becomes streamflow after losses such as evaporation within the catchment.

-Combined length of contributing streams from the Australian Hydrological Geospatial Fabric MappedStream features.
+The length of the longest stream within the catchment of Hydrologic Reference station derived from the contributing streams from the Australian Hydrological Geospatial Fabric MappedStream features.

 - Water Year